postmanlabs/labs-docs/src/pages/docs/postman/collection-runs/working-with-data-files.md

 ---

-You can use data files to pass Postman sets of values to use with a collection run.
+You can use data files to pass Postman sets of values to use in a collection run.
 By selecting a JSON or CSV data file in the Collection Runner, you can test your requests with multiple different values as part of a single run.

 ## Running collections with data files